Some of My Favorite Things – August & September 2025

 Kids in School

-Among the many things that light up a homeschooling mama’s heart are the sights AND sounds of a playground AFTER all the kids have returned to school.
+Among the many things that light up a homeschooling mama’s heart are the sights AND sounds of a playground AFTER all the other kids have returned to school.
+I know I’m not alone in this.

-A playground with a couple dozen kids is chaotic, noisy, too stimulating (for me, the introvert), and just plain not fun.
-Sure, there may be a kid or two that our kids get to meet and whose company they might enjoy, but I’d rather have them play with their usual few friends whom we know than have to brave the much bigger kids who chose the day we’re there to “play” with the wasp nest near the slide. -Shaking my head.- Dumb kids.
+A playground with a couple dozen kids is chaotic, noisy, too stimulating (for me, the introvert, but also for kids), and just plain not fun.
+Sure, there may be a kid or two that our kids get to meet and whose company they might enjoy, but I’d rather have them play with their usual few friends whom we know.. than have to brave the much bigger kids who chose the day we’re there to “play” with the wasp nest near the slide. -Shaking my head.- Dumb kids.

 A new school year